Safety & Cleaning

-What if I feel unsafe after entering the Museum?
+What if I feel uncomfortable after entering the Museum?

-If you feel unsafe after entering, please ask to speak with a manager or contact us after your visit at Info@BostonChildrensMuseum.org.
+If you feel uncomfortable after entering, please ask to speak with a manager or contact us after your visit at Info@BostonChildrensMuseum.org.
 We value your feedback and will work with you to find a solution.

 What if I have tickets that I bought that have not expired/expired (during pandemic)?